 Can I Just Pay the IRS and Get Them Off My Back?

-Number one, if you call the auditor up and ask them to send you a bill, then they are going to disallow everything that they could possibly disallow and send you the largest tax bill that they can in order to protect the interests of the government.
+Number one – if you call the auditor up and ask them to send you a bill, then they are going to disallow everything that they could possibly disallow.
+They’ll send you the largest tax bill that they can in order to protect the interests of the government.
 It is not like they are just going to say, "We are going to limit it to this issue."

 They are going to disallow everything because they do not have any basis or any support.
 By doing that, you are cruising for a much higher liability than you are probably entitled to.

-Number two, is if you have a complicated issue or if there is something that the IRS really feels is there.
+Number two – if you have a complicated issue or if there is something that the IRS really feels is there.
 For example, if you do not report $30,000-$40,000 on a tax return for income, then the IRS is not just going to let it go.
 There are penalties involved with the unreported income.
 There are penalties involved with overstating deductions.
-The IRS is just going to say, "Well, if we catch you, just go ahead and mail us a check and everything will be fine."
+The IRS is not just going to say, "Well, if we catch you, go ahead and mail us a check and everything will be fine."
 No, the IRS is about compliance.

 If you do not comply with the tax laws by filing returns that are inaccurate or if you are overstating things or understating things, the IRS is going to punish you.
 It is not something that is just as simple as writing a check and being done with it.
 You have to play ball with the audit whether you want to or not.